Back in April I promised I’d tell you more about how I was born in a library. Well, here it is, my library birth story.

 The book drop was positioned right outside the big red door.
 When you went in there was a flight of stairs, then you’d enter the door to the left.
 My mom had a huge desk.
 It was years before I could look over the top of it.
 I could map out the location of each section, none of which were very big considering it was a small town library, but to me as a kid, it was huge.

-It looked a lot better back then.
 I heard a rumor that this old Carnegie Library will be torn down in the near future.
-With the broken windows, old electricity, heating and air, and deteriorating wood throughout the building, possible mold, as well as no easy way to make this building handicap accessible, it’s no wonder it’s lost it’s function.
-But this was where I spent a good many days.
-I hung out here after the library was closed while my mom finished up work.
-I was there before hours as we got the new books, magazines and newspapers ready for the patrons.
-I spent hours upon hours volunteering my time with story hour, summer reading, pulling old books, repairing books, covering books, stamping books, maintaining the card catalog (yes we had one of those back then) and so much more.
-I loved this place.
+With the broken windows, old electricity, heating and air, and deteriorating wood throughout the building, possible mold, as well as no easy way to make this building handicap accessible, it’s no wonder it’s lost its function.

 Where is the library now you may ask?

 As I mentioned before, the library always has had a place in my heart and it always will.
-I will make sure our kids know and love the library, get involved with the programs as well as volunteer their time.
+Being a part of the local library, any library, is something I model to my kids.

 “A library is the delivery room for the birth of ideas, a place where history comes to life.” ~Norman Cousins